How To Start A Business In South Carolina

 3. Filing the Articles of Organization

 There are a few more details to learn about, so be sure to check out how to start an LLC in South Carolina.

 How much does it cost to start an LLC in South Carolina?

-The cost to start an LLC in South Carolina is $125 to file the Articles of Organization with the South Carolina Secretary of State.
+The state filing fee to cost to start an LLC in South Carolina is $125 to file the Articles of Organization with the South Carolina Secretary of State.

 What licenses do I need to start a business in South Carolina?